Mike Zunino Player Props: Guardians vs. Twins

-Mike Zunino -- with an on-base percentage of .265 in his past 10 games, 81 points lower than his season-long percentage -- will be in action for the Cleveland Guardians versus the Minnesota Twins, with Bailey Ober on the hill, on May 5 at 7:10 PM ET.
+On Saturday, Mike Zunino (.182 on-base percentage in past 10 games, 151 points below season-long percentage) and the Cleveland Guardians face the Minnesota Twins, whose starting pitcher will be Sonny Gray.
+First pitch is at 6:10 PM ET.

+In his most recent game he had a hitless performance (0-for-3) against the Twins.

 Mike Zunino Game Info & Props vs. the Twins